Invertible Manifold Learning for Dimension Reduction: Appendix

-\paragraph{Results on real-world datasets.} The Table \ref{table:A_2_real} compares the \textit{i-ML-Enc} with other methods in 9 performance metrics on USPS, FMNIST and COIL-20.
-Five methods for manifold learning: t-SNE and ML-Enc are compared for NLDR; three AE-based methods AE, ML-AE and TopoAE are compared for reconstructible manifold learning.
-Three methods for inverse models: INN \citep{2019-GCPR-auto_INN}, i-RevNet \citep{2018-ICLR-iRevNet}, and i-ResNet \citep{2019-ICML-iResNet} are compared for bijective property.
-The visualization of NLDR and its inverse process of \textit{i-ML-Enc} are shown in Fig. \ref{figure:A2_real_full}, together with the NLDR results of t-SNE and ML-Enc.
-The target dimension for visualization is $s^{'}=2$ and the high-dimensional latent space are visualized by PCA.
-Compared with NLDR algorithms, the $L$-th layer of \textit{i-ML-Enc} nearly achieves best NLDR results on FMNIST, but ranks the second place on USPS and the third place on COIL-20.
-Chances are that it is caused by the linear transformation layer, since the NLDR results of the $(L-1)$-th layer are quite reliable.
-Compared with other invertible models, \textit{i-ML-Enc} outperforms in all the NLDR metrics and the RMSE loss, which shows the good quality of its low-dimensional representation of data manifolds with a series of equi-dimensional layers.
-Comparing the NME of \textit{i-ML-Enc} with bijective models, \textit{i-ML-Enc} has larger NME on FMNIST and COIL-20, which indicates that \textit{i-ML-Enc} is more unstable dealing with complex datasets.
-Besides, we visualize the reconstruction samples of six image datasets including COIL-100 \citep{1996-coil100} to show the inverse quality of \textit{i-ML-Enc} in Fig. \ref{figure:A2_reconstruction}.
+\textbf{Results on real-world datasets.} \quad The Tab. \ref{table:A_2_real} compares the \textit{i-ML-Enc} with other methods in 9 performance metrics on USPS, FMNIST and COIL-20 datasets in the case of $s>s'$.
+Six methods for manifold learning: Isomap, t-SNE, and ML-Enc are compared for NLDR; three AE-based methods AE, ML-AE, and TopoAE are compared for reconstructible manifold learning.
+Three methods for inverse models: INN \cite{2019-GCPR-auto_INN}, i-RevNet \cite{2018-ICLR-iRevNet}, and i-ResNet \cite{2019-ICML-iResNet} are compared for bijective property.
+The visualization of NLDR and its inverse process of \textit{i-ML-Enc} are shown in Fig. \ref{figure:A2_real_full}, together with the NLDR results of Isomap, t-SNE and, ML-Enc.
+The target dimension for visualization is $s^{'}=2$, and the high-dimensional latent space is visualized by PCA.
+Compared with NLDR algorithms, the representation of the $L$-th layer of \textit{i-ML-Enc} nearly achieves the best NLDR metrics on FMNIST, and ranks second place on USPS and third place on COIL-20.
+The drop of performance between the $(L-1)$-th and $L$-th layers of \textit{i-ML-Enc} are caused by the sub-optimal linear transformation layer, since the representation of its first stage is quite reliable.
+Compared with other inverse models, \textit{i-ML-Enc} outperforms in all the NLDR metrics and inverse metrics in the first stage, which indicates that a great low-dimensional representation of data manifolds can be learned by a series of equidimensional layers.
+However, \textit{i-ML-Enc} shows larger NME on FMNIST and COIL-20 compared with inverse models, which indicates that \textit{i-ML-Enc} is more unstable dealing with complex datasets in the first stage.
+Besides, the reconstruction samples from six image datasets including COIL-100 \cite{1996-coil100} show the inverse quality of \textit{i-ML-Enc} in Fig. \ref{figure:A2_reconstruction}.